Build a CI/CD pipeline with GitOps on Terraform Cloud

 What did you think?

-When using Terraform in a team, you will need to consider the issues described at the beginning.
+When using Terraform as a team, you will need to consider the issues mentioned at the beginning.

 Many features are available even in the free tier, so please give it a try.